-Posters should be taken down on Tuesday, June 4th by 5:30 p.m.
+Posters should be taken down on Tuesday, May 26 between 5 and 5:30 p.m.
 Please do not forget to take your belongings with you at the end of the day.
-CITE is not responsible for any materials left in the session rooms.
+CITE is not responsible for any materials left at the venue.

-You will be provided with two display boards that are each three feet wide and four feet tall, along with an easel for each board.
+You should bring your poster with you to the session.
+Posters should be printed on heavyweight poster paper or similar material.
+Each presenter will be provided with two poster boards approximately 3 feet wide and 4 feet tall, along with an easel for each board.
 Poster display boards are on loan and cannot be written on or defaced.

 There are no provisions for making posters at the meeting, nor for receiving, storing or returning posters to authors.